ista-vamos/QuAK/README.md

 ```cpp
 bool flag = A->isEquivalentTo(B, Val, booleanized);
 ```
-where *booleanized* is the same a for the inclusion check.
+where *booleanized* is the same as for the inclusion check.

 ### Constant-function Check